-Adobe InDesign is a digital publisher that makes light work of creating professional publications.
+Adobe InDesign makes light work of creating professional publications.
 From glossy magazines to impressive brochures or even whole books, you can use InDesign for basically any publication you might need to create.
+If you're new to Adobe's digital publisher, you'll need a few InDesign tutorials to get you started.
 The designs you can create are limitless, you just need to update your skillset to match its capabilities!

 Luckily, we've rounded up the best InDesign tutorials on the web, which walk you through a variety of design projects.
 You're sure to find something here to stretch your skills.
 You can jump directly to a section using the dropdown menu above, or browse them all.